gontovnik/Stylish/README.md

 ## License

-Stylish is available under the MIT license.
+StylishSwift is available under the MIT license.
 See the LICENSE file for more info.